digital-work-lab/digital-work-lecture/11-futures/lecture-slides.md

 ---

-Learning objectives:

-- Predict whether they will be replacement of human labor by machines in the near future (using illustrative examples).
-- Discuss possible futures at the intersection of AI-based and human work.

----

-TODO
+# Warm-up question

-- Start the discussion: What are the key challenges in the future of work?
+- What is the future of human labor vis-à-vis machines?

 <!--
+- What are the key challenges in the future of work?

 Simon Sinek: there's a lot in the air right now / nobody knows exactly where it will land
 - example: remote work (people telling their managers that they've moved to Florida / Twitter calling back employees)